Risby, East Riding of Yorkshire: Name

 Risby was mentioned in the Domesday Book as Risebi.
 The name is from the Old Norse hrís and bỹ, and means "village or farm in the brushwood, or where brushwood was collected".

 Risby Hall

 Risby Hall was the home of the Ellerker family between the early 14th and the late 18th centuries.
 It was built in the 1680s and expanded until it was ravaged by fire in the 1770s.
-It was repaired, but was destroyed by fire again in the 1780s.
+It was repaired but was destroyed by fire again in the 1780s.
 The hall's foundations are visible in the fields near Risby.

 Parklands

-The former Risby Hall had extensive parklands which included ornamental lakes, parkland, woodland and a brick folly which were extended in the late 18th century shortly before the hall's destruction.
+The former Risby Hall had extensive parklands which included ornamental lakes, parkland, woodland, and a brick folly which were extended in the late 18th century shortly before the hall's destruction.
 The lakes were created by Easton Mainwaring Ellerker between 1769 and his death in 1771.
 The folly was built in c.
-1770 as part of a landscaping improvements by the Elleker Family.
+1770 as part of a landscaping improvement by the Elleker Family.